 Passwords were once reserved for secret agents and their criminal counterparts.
 These days, everybody uses passwords.
 In fact, most of us have too many to keep up with, which is why we often recycle the same ones for multiple purposes.
 But, only people in positions of power really need to worry about passwords, right?

-You may assume that small businesses wouldn’t be at the top of a cybercriminal’s to-do list, but in fact, the 2019 Data Breach Investigations Report from Verizon found that 43% of security breach victims were small businesses.
-That same study also found that 80% of hacking-related breaches involved weak and reused passwords.
-Also, according to the World Economic Forum, passwords were the most vulnerable targets for cybercriminals during the COVID-19 pandemic.
+You may assume that small businesses wouldn’t be at the top of a cybercriminal’s to-do list, but, in fact, the 2021 Data Breach Investigations Report from Verizon found that 46% of security breach victims were small businesses.
+That same study also found that credentials remain the most sought-after data types.
+As the report suggests, credentials are often obtained by cybercriminals, and then used “in gaining further access to their chosen victim organization.“

 Rule number 1: The longer, the better

 Rule number 2: One word is not enough

 Rule number 3: Easy combinations of characters and symbols are not good

 One of the quickest steps you can take to exclude yourself from these statistics is to create strong, sensible passwords.
 But, like many things, that is easier said than done.

 When creating a password, people often gravitate toward words and symbols that are easily recalled.
 Unfortunately, many of those overlap with millions of other people’s passwords.
 In 2022, CyberNews.com shared some of the most widely used passwords.
 These include some of the expected, easily typed passwords like “123456,” “qwerty,” and, you guessed it, “password.”

 Other factors that classify a password as weak include personal information like names of family members and pets, birthdays, and addresses.
 Cybercriminals can easily discover this information through simple web searches, and generate thousands of random password combinations to hack your accounts.